LucasNovack/LucasNovack/README.md

 <h1>Hello, I’m @LucasNovack!</h1>

-At this point, i'm focused in learning and getting deeper in some topics.
+At this point, i'm focused on learning and getting deeper into some topics.

-Most of my projects are spread on random shady deep repos, maybe someday i post them here.
+I usually use JavaScript and its tools on my personal projects, but i'm open to any new language.

-At this moment, i'm learning:
+For context, i use the following languages in my job

-- JavaScript, HTML, CSS
+- Javascript
-- PL/SQL
+- Java
-- JAVA
+- PL/SQL (and SQL in general).

 If you want, you can reach me on my LinkedIn (https://www.linkedin.com/in/lucas-novack-6061881ba/)